Cliff Nichols Embedded Fractional CMO

 Outcome

-These initiatives help transform marketing from a communications function into a structured contributor to commercial growth.
+Marketing transformed from a communications function into a structured contributor to commercial growth.